The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/resources/index.md

-# Authoritative Resources: AI, Automation & Recruiting Systems
+# Resources: AI, Automation & Recruiting Systems

 This page curates **primary-source material** that shapes how AI and automation are actually used, governed, challenged, and evaluated in recruiting systems.